alexwenzel/nova-dependency-container/readme.md

 6. `->dependsOnIn('field', [array])`
 7. `->dependsOnNotIn('field', [array])`

-These dependencies can be combined by chaining the methods on the `DependencyContainer`:
+These dependencies can be combined by chaining the methods on the `DependencyContainer` field:

 ```php
 DependencyContainer::make([